Mogonsgit/demo4CCS26/ReadMe.md

 ## 📌 Disclaimer

-These scripts are shared for academic transparency and demonstration only.
-Unauthorized commercial use or distribution of the full methods is not permitted until the official release.
+These scripts are released solely for academic review and transparency purposes.

-For questions, feel free to contact us.
+They represent a reduced demonstration of the core ideas proposed in the paper and are not intended for production use or large-scale deployment.
+The complete implementation will be released after formal publication to mitigate potential misuse of watermarking mechanisms prior to peer-reviewed dissemination.

 ---